zrone/deploy/README.en.md

 Automated Deployment

 #### Software Architecture
-Automated deployment using webhook to automate project deployment and release with support for Gitee and Github.
+Automated deployment using webhook to automate project deployment and release with support for Gitee/Github/Gitlab.

 #### Installation